adamszustak/django-serious-shop/README.md

 * Customized admin panel to make creating products smoother
 * Key company information (e.g. Delivery or About us section) stored in a database (PostgreSQL) for faster changes
 * Added WYSIWYM content editor - ckeditor to create better and prettier product descriptions
+* Fully support for two languages (incl. templates, models as well as instances of models and AJAX)
 * Fully support AnonymousUser thanks to sessions
 * Support boths billing and shipping addresses
 * Orders can be paid by paying cards